 Global Distribution System or GDS is one of the many channels to sell your rooms to a world of travellers.
 One of the oldest distributors in the industry, GDS players are middlemen who put your inventory in front of a network of travel agents and travel management companies.

 A recent Phocuswright research estimates that while online bookings are on the rise, GDS still holds its own among distribution channels – and will continue to do so for the next many years.

 The research (conducted on a sample of 6000 Sabre hotels worldwide) estimates that 60 percent of rooms will be booked offline via central reservations systems, property direct channels, and travel agents or travel management companies.
 The majority of bookings via travel agents and travel management companies are GDS bookings.

 So, if you wish to get in front of this attentive global audience and grow your revenue, you cannot ignore GDS for a long time to come.

 Getting Your Property on GDS with STAAH Instant Channel Manager

-Your Instant Channel Manager connects you all major GDS players, including Sabre, Amadeus, Galileo, Travelport and Worldspan.
+Your Instant Channel Manager connects you to all major GDS players, including Sabre, Amadeus, Galileo, Travelport, and Worldspan.
 Together this network will get you in front of more than 500,000 travel agents and travel management companies.